codefellows/seattle-code-301n24/curriculum/class-13/lab/README.md

 ## Overview

 Today you will complete your full stack CRUD application by adding an UPDATE route.
-You will add a button to each book that, when clicked, will display a form where the user can update information about that book.
-That information will be sent to the server where it will be updated in the database.
+You will add a button to each book that, when clicked, will display a form where the user can change information about that book.
+That information will be sent to the server where it will replace what's already in the database for that record.

-## Feature Tasks
+## Feature Tasks — UPDATE of CRUD

-See the [Trello board](https://trello.com/b/qgaCsVVa) for your feature tasks for today's lab.
+See your team's Trello board for this lab's feature tasks.

 ## Documentation